linhengchuan/architecture/solid/open_closed/README.md

 - New features getting added to the software component should not have to modify existing code.

 ### Open for extension
-- A sosftware component should be extendable to add a new feature or add a new behaviour.
+- A software component should be extendable to add a new feature or add a new behaviour.